Fransenson/PyT_Notifier_2/README.md

 ### Step 4 - Run!
 Run the script via `python3 PyT_Notifier_2.py` in your terminal.

-If you are using pm2 just go with `pm2 start PyT_Notifier_2.py --interpreter python3`
+If you are using pm2 just go with `pm2 start PyT_Notifier_2.py --interpreter python3` or use the pm2 startup script I uploaded to this repo.

 ____
 ## Feedback